mcjars/versions-worker/README.md

-# versions-worker - MCJars Minecraft Versions API
+# api - MCJars Minecraft Versions API

 mcvapi (versions-worker) is an api tool for retrieving Minecraft server versions.
 It allows you to easily download, install, and lookup Minecraft server versions.
 This is the api part that runs on 4 HA Hetzner VMs with 2 Load Balancers.